mrkkrp/markkarpov.com/post/announcing-mmark.md

    rendering.
 3. Render it with the `render` function.

-Let's try to feed some markdown to this program and see what happens now.
+Let's try to feed some markdown to this program and see what happens.

 ## A taste of strict markdown